Put simply, South Australia is dotted with utterly breathtaking sights.

 A riverside escape is not only relaxing but full of scenic wonders.
 Among its heroes are towering limestone cliffs, led by the signature sight of Big Bend.
 These postcard-perfect views are made even better when aligned with those vivid Murray sunsets and sunrises.

 Rolling hills.
 Iconic, palm tree-lined Seppeltsfield Rd.
 Grand chateaus and boutique cellar doors with their sprawling lawns.
 Old railway stations.
 Conservation parks.
 Lavender farms.
 And, of course, row upon row of vibrant vineyards.
 Australia’s most famous wine region explodes with visual splendour.
+It's a must-stop destination on our Ultimate South Australia Road Trip.

 Stay at: BIG4 Barossa Tourist Park.